buildkite/docs/pages/tutorials/github_merge_queue.md

     gh-readonly-queue/{base_branch}/*
     ```

+This will configure your pipeline to create builds on the specifically for the temporary branch created by GitHub, used by the merge queue.
+If you do not want multiple builds on the same pipeline for the same commit, you can configure skipping builds on existing commits here:

 1. In the _GitHub Settings_ section, select the _Skip builds with existing commits_ checkbox.

 That's it!
 Your pipeline supports merge queues in GitHub. 🎉